hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 );
 ```

-As in many methods of the SDK, the contract address can be just the contract name if deployed by the default deployer.
+As in many methods of the SDK, the contract address can be just the contract name, if deployed by the default deployer.

 ```ts
 simnet.callReadOnlyFn("counter", "get-counter", [], address1);